yilmaznaslan/berlin-auslaenderbehorde-termin-bot/README.md

-# ATTENTION

-AFTER THE IMPLEMENTATION OF THE CAPTCHA, THIS BOT IS NO MORE WORKING !

 # Berlin Auslaenderbehorde Termin Bot

-This application uses Selenium library to automate the process of getting an appointment in Berlin Ausländerbehörde.
+This application uses Selenium library to automatically detect when an appointment is available at Ausländerbehörde Berlin for the selected visa service.
+Whenever an available day is found, it beeps.
-Instead of notifying the person like other solutions, this application automatically **books** for you the requested *Termin*.
-For more info please visit [github pages](https://yilmaznaslan.github.io/berlin-auslaenderbehorde-termin-bot/ )

 <img src="/doc/form.gif"  width="60%" height="30%">